Kökejin: Political influence

 Kublai Khan valued Kökejin's intelligence and advice.

 During the succession struggles after the death of Khublai Khan in February 1294, Kökejin led a faction in favour of her son Temür inheriting the throne.
 After sending for Temür to inform him of Kublai Khan's death, Kökejin administered the affairs of the realm herself until his return.
-Her opponents included her mother-in-law, the dowager empress Nambui, who wanted to become regent for her son Temechi; and her own elder son Kammala.
 Along with her supporters, including the general Bayan of the Baarin, Kökejin managed to gain control of the government and have Temür pronounced khan at a council (qurultai) in April 1294.

 According to the contemporary historian Rashid al-Din, Kökejin settled the matter at the council by suggesting that her sons Kammala and Temür recite the maxims of Chinggis Khan.
 This inclined the spectators in favour of Temür, who recited them fluently.

 Kökejin continued to be influential during Temür's rein.
 He gave her the title of empress dowager and appointed her a household retinue.

 After persuading Kammala to return to his post protecting the northern border of the empire, Kökejin also took an active role in heading off a challenge from the Muslim forces of Prince Ananda, another grandson of Kublai Khan.
 She dissuaded Temür from getting involved with the Kaidu war in 1300.